8 Essential Social Media Collaboration Tools

 Your tools can make or break productivity when you’re on a fully remote team.
 Thankfully, here at Buffer, we have the pick of the bunch.

-Our suite of tools is extensive, especially on the marketing team, and our curated selection helps us fill our queues, manage social channels, create graphics, and generally stay organized.
+Our suite of tools is extensive, especially on the Marketing team, and our curated selection helps us fill our queues, manage social channels, create graphics, and generally stay organized.

 In this article, I’ve listed some of the tools we use that make collaboration on social media and content creation a breeze.

-At a glance: 9 essential social media collaboration tools for social media teams
+At a glance: 8 essential social media collaboration tools for social media teams

 1. Buffer

-Best for overall social media management tool
+Best overall social media management tool

 • Add unlimited users on the Teams plan: Each user has their own login and permission levels (more on this below), making it easier to keep track of who is working where.